alecsandrei/landnet/README.md

 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-└── landnet            <- Source code for use in this project
+├── landnet            <- Source code for use in this project │   ├── __init__.py
+│   │
+│   ├── config.py               <- Store useful variables and configuration
+│   │
+│   ├── dataset.py              <- Scripts to download or generate data
+│   │
+│   ├── features.py             <- Code to create features for modeling
+│   │
+│   ├── modeling
+│   │   ├── __init__.py
+│   │   ├── train.py            <- Code to train models
+│   │   └── stats.py            <- Statistical measures for the models
+│   │
+│   └── plots.py                <- Code to create visualizations
 │
-    ├── __init__.py
-    │
-    ├── config.py               <- Store useful variables and configuration
-    │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── train.py            <- Code to train models
-        └── stats.py            <- Statistical measures for the models
-    │
-    └── plots.py                <- Code to create visualizations
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   ├── figures        <- Generated graphics and figures to be used in reporting │   └── maps           <- Generated maps (also the ones made with external software) │
 ├── scripts            <- Python scripts (model inference, feature/dataset creation etc.)
 │